nggepe/nggepe/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a freelance software engineer.
-Since 2015 till now I still a newbie
+Since 2013 till now I still a newbie
-- 🌱 I’m currently addicted with js and dart (2015-2019 PHP)
+- 🌱 I’m currently addicted with js and dart (2015-2019 PHP, Visual Basic 2013) 😄
 - 💬 you can ask me anything, but I can't answer anything 😊
 - 📫 How to reach me: <a href="https://twitter.com/gepeee">twitter</a>